Revenge on Your Mind

 “Easy for you to say, you naïve weakling!” the lion replied, “You would feel the same way if you had an experience at all.”

-“I was born in a cage, trained to perform, and they pulled my feathers out as a reward” said the bird.
+“I was born in a cage, trained to perform, and they pulled my feathers out as a reward,” said the bird.
 “I planned my revenge.
 I waited for years, until the day I realized who I really am—not a victim, but a guide to protect the animals.
 I flew free, and now I save others.
 This is your chance.
 Not to remain a slave to this circus.
-But not to become a monster like your captors either.
-This is your chance to walk free and go back home to protect the other lions from being captured.”
+Not to become a monster like your captors.
+But to walk free and go back home to protect the other lions from being captured.”

 “Walk free?” the lion barked.
 “So you can alert the master and have me killed?”

-The bird looked him in the eyes and asked him on last question, “If I did, would that be worse than what you’re living through now?”
+The bird looked him in the eyes and asked him one last question, “If I did, would that be worse than what you’re living through now?”

 And then he disappeared into the night.